Image Editor Settings

 The digiKam Default RAW Corrections Configuration View

 Noise Reduction can be applied while demosaicing your image at a slight speed penalty.
-This option applies a noise reduction algorithm while the image still is in CIE Lab color space.
-Because the noise is only applied to the Luminosity layer (the L of the Lab), it should not blur your image as traditional noise reduction algorithms do in RGB mode.
+This option applies a noise reduction algorithm while the image is still in CIE Lab color space.
+Because the noise is only applied to the Luminosity layer (the L of the Lab), it should not blur your image as much as traditional noise reduction algorithms do in RGB mode.
 If you converted an image from RAW and it appears noisy, rather than applying a denoiser, go back and re-convert with this option enabled.